-The historical catch data used to assess the thresholds defined in Alternative 2 include all CP pot gear catch of BSAI Pacific cod that is associated with this set of LLP licenses.
-Those data include BSAI non-CDQ (Federal limited access), Pacific cod CDQ, state-managed Pacific cod fisheries in the BS and AI, and catch that occurs during halibut/sablefish IFQ fishing with pot gear.
-The Council may wish to specify which catch history should apply under Alternative 2 if this is not the correct interpretation.
-That being said, the analysts' determinations about which licenses would retain/lose their Pacific cod
+The historical catch data used to assess the threshold defined in Alternative 2 include all commercial retained CP pot gear catch of BSAI Pacific cod that is associated with this set of LLP licenses.
+Those data include BSAI non-CDQ (Federal limited access, including the parallel fishery), Pacific cod CDQ, state-managed Pacific cod fisheries in the BS and AI, and catch that occurs during halibut/sablefish IFQ fishing with pot gear.
+Including all commercial retained Pacific cod catch when operating as a BSAI pot CP is the broadest possible definition of qualifying catch history.
+This approach provides license holders with the greatest opportunity to meet the historical catch threshold; the approach was affirmed by the Council at its December 2020 meeting.